larskrjo/spotify-remote-web-player/README.md

 #### Application Key
 In order to start the backend server, it needs a spotify application key.
 Go to https://devaccount.spotify.com/my-account/keys/, and log in with your premium spotify user account.
 Request a key if you haven't done that.
 Download the binary application key, name it spotify_appkey.key and store it in backend.
 #### Permissions
-Make sure backend/{OSX/Linux}/start is executable with the user you are going to run it with.
+Make sure backend/{OSX/Linux}/start is executable for the executing user on the backend server.
 If not, run:
 ```
 chmod 777 backend/{OSX/Linux}/start
 ```